malj/observux/README.md

 Base class for Observux stores.

-A `Store` instance's observable properties are defined in `props` object.
+A `Store` instance's observable properties are defined in the `props` object.
 It also has a special `state` property, an [observable](http://reactivex.io/rxjs/manual/overview.html#observable) sequence of its state values.
 Assigning values to its observable properties emits a new state value to subscribers.

 *Under the hood, `props` are converted to getters/setters to allow tracking of state changes.
 Due to ES5 limitations (and poor ES6 Proxy support), it is currently not possible to detect new observable properties once a store has been created.*